-“Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thienves break in and steal.
+“Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in a steal.
-For where your treasure is, there your hear will be also.” – Matthew 6:19-21
+For where your treasure is, there your heart will be also.” – Matthew 6:19-21

 what we believe about giving

 Giving is not just about the financial needs of the church

 Both the Old Testament and the New Testament are filled with teachings about the use of material resources.
 There is a very direct connection between our use of money and our development of the spiritual life.
 Jesus emphasized giving because He knew this would be an area where our hearts would struggle.
 We believe we are to give because it is part of our worship, part of experiencing joy and life to the full.
 It is ultimately a matter of grace and freedom.